 The next step required to engage prospective customers is to build a learning experience for educators that enables them to experience the benefits of the instructional program.
 This takes some work.
 The goal is to determine a brief experience that you can provide to educators to give them a taste of the value of your solution.
-Traditionally, these learning experiences can take place in person or online.
+Traditionally, these learning experiences take place in person or online.

-In order to support our customers, EdCuration hosts regular podcasts that feature vendors.
-We are building Explorations: Micro Professional Learning for Educators in 2021 that can explain your why behind the solution and allow educators to experience the value themselves.
+In order to support our customers, EdCuration hosts regular webinars and podcasts that feature vendors.
+We also produce ExpLorations courses, which are micro professional learning opportunities for educators that explain the why behind your solution and allow educators to experience the value themselves, plus receive PD credit.